samikshya714/GUESS-THE-NUMBER-GAME/README.md

 				       If the number is guessed incorrect then the player is informed if the secret number is greater or smaller than the guessed number until the number of attempts is completed.<br/>
-			     End of game: The game ends when the player either guesses the number or runs out of attempts.The results are then logged to a file named "game_results.txt" where the player name with  umber of attempts are recorded.<br/>
+			     End of game: The game ends when the player either guesses the number or runs out of attempts.The results are then logged to a file named "game_results.txt" where the player name with number of attempts are recorded.<br/>
-			     Restart or quit: The game comtinues in a loop, allowing players to start a new game or quit by selecting appropriate options. previous scores: Before starting a new game, the previous game results are displayed from the file.<br/>
+			     Restart or quit: The game comtinues in a loop, allowing players to start a new game or quit by selecting appropriate options.<br/>
+		             previous scores: Before starting a new game, the previous game results are displayed from the file.<br/>

 OUR EXPERIENCE:<br/>
                 This game is developed by me and my team as our first C++ project.
 Though it has many shortcomings but we thoroughly enjoyed while working in this project.
 It would have